expo/expo/docs/versions/unversioned/guides/configuration.md

    - `splash`

-       **Standalone Apps Only**.
-This is an experimental feature.

       Configuration for loading and splash screen for standalone apps.

        - `backgroundColor`

-        Color to fill the loading screen background.
-        6 character long hex color string, eg: `'#000000'`
+          Color to fill the loading screen background 6 character long hex color string, eg: `'#000000'`

+       - `image`

+          Properties for customizing the images on the splash and loading screen for standalone apps.

            - `ios`

-        iOS specific properties for customizing the splash and loading screen for standalone apps.
+              Image specific properties for the loading experience on iOS standalone apps.

                - `backgroundImage`

                   Local path or remote url to an image to fill the background of the loading screen.
 Image size and aspect ratio are up to you.
 Must be a .png.

-          This image will be inserted into your standalone app's bundle, and cannot be changed without resubmitting.
-          It will be inserted into the UILaunchStoryboardName's xib screen win contentMode `aspectFill`.
-This is used both for normal iOS application startup as well as during the loading of the JS bundle.
+Will be inserted into the loading screen's background image view with contentMode `aspectFill`.

 - `appKey`